eecshope/HolmesCompleteSeacrhEngine/README.md

 ## Recommend System
 The recommend system is somehow simple.
 We fully utilize the tf-idf features retrieved beforehand and calculate the cosine similarities to find out the most close ones.
 The document itself is not included.
 The result are cached in `recommend.json`.

+## Names Retrieval
+We retrieve the names of each chapter and formed them into a list.
+Duplicated names are removed.
+The method for retrieving the names is based on NER, implemented by NLTK group.
+The result is cached in `chapter_characters.json`.